Chapter 7 Geographic data I/O

 The speed of the writing process depends also on the driver.

 Note: if you try to write to the same data source again, the function will fail:

-The error message provides some information as to why the function failed.
+The error message tells us why the function failed:

 You can achieve the same with